-Criteria Gurugram Panchkul a Hansi Pundri

-Type of toilet facility:

-Piped sewer system: Category A Connection to a septic tank: Category B Anything else: Category C

-Blockage of piped sewer line:

-Never or very rare: Category A Once or 2-3 times a year: Category B Once or more than once a month: Category C

-Frequency of garbage collection from home:

-More than once a day or once a day: Category A Several times a week or once a week: Category B Less frequently than once a week or Never: Category C

-Location at which garbage is picked up:

-At your door: Category A At the end of the street or outside my neighbourhood: Category B Outside my neighbourhood: Category C
+Criteria Guru- gram Panch- kula Hansi Pundri Type of toilet facility: Piped sewer system: Category A Connection to a septic tank: Category B Anything else: Category C Blockage of piped sewer line: Never or very rare: Category A Once or 2-3 times a year: Category B Once or more than once a month: Category C Frequency of garbage collection from home: More than once a day or once a day: Category A Several times a week or once a week: Category B Less frequently than once a week or Never: Category C Location at which garbage is picked up: " At your door: Category A " At the end of the street or outside my neighbourhood: Category B " Outside my neighbourhood: Category C Note: Green vollow and red colors in the table imply that sitizen

 Note: Green, yellow and red colors in the table imply that citizens perceive a relatively good, average and poor quality of the service respectively.
-Blue color implies that citizens do not know much about the service.
+Purple color implies that citizens do not know much about the service.
 (This table only intends to provide a broad indication.
-Please refer to detailed charts and tables in the report for precise numeric details.).
+Please refer to detailed charts and tables in the report for precise numeric details.)